 Dad bought his pride and joy, his Austin car after they had moved into their new home.
 He was so proud and was very protective of it.
-I have heard many interesting stories about Dad's Austin, but Jim tells me that he and his cousin Domenic were mucking around one day while they were visiting them.
-They were sitting on the car talking when they noticed that they had accidentally dented it.
+I have heard many interesting stories about Dad's Austin, but Jim tells me about when he and his cousin Domenic were mucking around one day while they were visiting them.
+They were sitting on the car just talking when they noticed that they had accidentally dented it.
 Jim panicked a little, but went in calmly to get Dad's car keys.
 They went inside the car and pushed it back out from the inside and it worked.
 Dad never knew anything, luckily.
 The cars back then were made with a softer material and they were easier to dent and thankfully easier to fix.

 The house had two single car garage spots and Dad had made sure that there was another attached room for his barber chair.
 It was also like a second kitchen for Mum to make her amazing meals in.
 We ate lots of food in this kitchen in the later years and made lots of precious memories together.
-In early June of every year, we would make fresh Italian suasages and once we had done making them, we would sit down to a magic pot of meat that Mum would have already prepared everything earlier like her peppers, olives, cheese and her amazing tasty cabbage.
+In early June of every year, we would make fresh Italian sausages and once we had done making them, we would sit down to a magic pot of meat that Mum would have already prepared everything earlier like her peppers, olives, cheese and her amazing tasty cabbage.
 She would have also already been to the bakery to buy the bread.
-We would go through crusty fresh bread to soak up all the juices, well at least I would.
+We would go through so much crusty fresh bread to soak up all the juices, well at least I would.
 I couldn't get enough of it and I miss that taste and those memories.
 Mum would hang up the sausages to dry for 7-10 days if we could hold off that long.
 Then it was sausage night.
-Yum!